nisrulz/android-tips-tricks/Readme.md

   - Now simply go ahead and open your pre-setup(with set codestyle and copyright configs) project and everything should be pre-setup for you.

+- If you add `android:sharedUserId` to an already published app, the app data will be cleared for all users that install your upgrade (because Android changes the process).
+So if you ever intend to use it, you must add it before publishing your app [[Ref Link](https://twitter.com/molsjeroen/status/1022840282012966912)]

 [<p align="right">Back to Index</p>](#index)

 ### **_Tips regarding UI/UX_**